- Device Pairing

 - — High-end —

 This is the default bootloader for some AVR microcontrollers.
-It is also used directly by many keyboards.
+It is used directly by many keyboards not produced by ydkb.

-Once again, once prompted to press the button, as shown above, do not choose other displays.
-Anything shown is for a winusb driver.
-Don’t choose GH60 or other keyboard name, if If you choose this driver, the keyboard will not work.
-You need to uninstall the driver or plug in the USB interface.
+Remind again, press the reset button at first.
+Choose the one as shown above or similar.
+Don’t choose GH60 or other keyboard name, If you choose and install this driver, the keyboard will not work.
+Then you need to uninstall the driver manually.

-As shown above, the Driver is displayed as WinUSB, indicating that the installation was successful.
-If the installation is not successful, Always, or try running zadig_2.1.2.exe as an administrator.
+As shown above, the Driver is already displayed as WinUSB, indicating that the installation was successful.
+If the installation is not successful, try again or try running zadig.exe as an administrator.

-Some WinSystem drivers may not be supported on a streamlined system, so you can also choose to install the LibUSB driver.
-The brush tool provided by YDKB supports both libusb and winusb drivers.
+If still unsuccessful, it may because that windows system is a lited one and misses the support for WinUSB.
+In that case, you can choose to install the LibUSB driver.
+The reflash tool provided by YDKB supports both LibUSB and WinUSB drivers.

-If you have multiple keyboards, use the tkg brush, it is recommended to install the WinUSB driver, because the tkg brush firmware tool uses WinUSB.
-If you have a keyboard using qmk, it is recommended to install the LibUSB driver.
-The qmk brush firmware tool uses LibUSB.
+If you have other keyboards using tkg.io, it is recommended to install the WinUSB driver, because tkg uses that.
+If you have other keyboards using qmk, it is recommended to install the LibUSB driver.
+The qmk firmware reflash tool uses LibUSB.